-We’ll talk about the reviews themselves another time, but for today, let’s focus on which sites are going to drive leads to your company, and how you should manage the content on those listings to stand out from the crowd.
+We’ll talk about how to get HVAC reviews another time, but in the following post, let’s focus on which sites will drive leads to your company and how you should manage the content on those listings to stand out from the crowd.

-Hands down, the most important citation listing for your HVAC company is the Google My Business page.
-GMB is a rich listing that you can claim and manage, allowing you to create a strong profile that is directly tied to Google.
+Hands down, the most critical citation listing for your HVAC company is Google My Business.
+GMB is a rich listing that you can claim and manage, allowing you to create a strong profile directly tied to Google.
 Because Google is still the search engine king, it’s only logical that you would do anything you can to appeal to this resource, with top rankings as the goal of a well-played organic SEO strategy.
-(NiceJob, an online review tool for businesses, echoes our recommendation to start with Google.)

-One of the really nice aspects of Google My Business is that you can manage your company listing from a user-friendly dashboard, and the information you enter instantly updates across Search and Google Maps.
-Because local searches for heating and cooling repairs is vital when service areas are fixed, this is the absolute best way to keep your NAP accurate in the most visible listing you’ll have.
+One of the pleasant aspects of Google My Business is managing your company listing from a user-friendly dashboard.
+The information you enter updates instantly across Search and Google Maps.
+Because local searches for heating and cooling repairs are vital when service areas are fixed, this is the absolute best way to keep your NAP accurate in the most visible listing you’ll have.

 Millions of users continue to favor the Yelp app and website for finding everything from restaurants to air conditioning specialists in their area.
-(In fact, there is even a quick select icon for Heating & Air Conditioning on the landing page of the app!)
-Because the app is closely tied to mobile use, the local search aspect is clutch and tends to provide a favorable user experience.
+(In fact, there is even a quick-select icon for Heating & Air Conditioning on the app’s landing page!)
+Because the app is closely tied to mobile use, the local search aspect is clutch and provides a good user experience.

-The other benefit to users is review-rich pages that are tied to an identified reviewer (versus anonymous posts).
-Sure, you’ll still some unreasonable nonsense, but it’s not nearly as rampant as sites that allow unidentified reviews.
+The other benefit to users is review-rich pages tied to an identified reviewer (versus anonymous posts).
+Sure, you’ll still find some absurd nonsense, but it’s not nearly as rampant as sites that allow unidentified reviews.

-It is also my experience that the reviews on Yelp tend to be more detailed than some other online review sources, so having a great listing for your HVAC business on Yelp is a fantastic offering for potential customers to find you…and to be impressed.
+Yelp reviews tend to be more detailed than other online review sources, so having an excellent listing for your HVAC business on Yelp is a fantastic offering for potential customers to find you…and be impressed.

 Pro Tip: Respond To Yelp Reviews From HVAC Customers

-Replying to reviews on sites such as Google and Yelp is a great way to show that you’re appreciative of your customers and tuned-in to what they need.
-Even if a review was mediocre, when a business owner responds in a respectful and professional way, that still leaves me with a positive impression of the company.
-In fact, the response can be more valuable than the review or star-rating itself!
+Replying to reviews on sites such as Google and Yelp is a great way to show that you appreciate your customers and tune in to what they need.
+Even if a review was mediocre, when a business owner responds respectfully and professionally, that still leaves me with a positive impression of the company.
+The response can be more valuable than the review or star rating itself.

-You may not think of this as a review site, but it’s not uncommon for Facebook reviews to show up on a Google homepage for a company listing.
+You may not think of this as a review site, but it’s not uncommon for Facebook reviews to appear on a Google homepage for a company listing.
 As we covered earlier when discussing the power of Google rankings, a potential customer may not even make it to your website, but they will likely check out a few ratings before clicking the phone number from the SERP.
-While a user would have to be logged in to leave a comment or dive deep into Facebook content, reviews are visible to everyone (with or without an account), and should be considered as important for your online reputation as any other.

-We know that consumer behavior shows that folks are more likely to call a service provider with lots of reviews, but a mid-to-high star rating, versus a company who has just a handful of reviews, even if they’re all five stars.
-The quantity has weight for Google rankings, too, whether the reviews are made on your GMB page or elsewhere.
+We know that consumer behavior shows that folks are likelier to call a service provider with lots of reviews, but a mid-to-high star rating, versus a company with just a handful of reviews, even if they’re all five stars.
+So the quantity weighs Google rankings, too, whether the reviews are made on your GMB listing or elsewhere.

-Here are a few other online review sites/directories that are helpful for connecting HVAC pros to new customers:
+Here are a few other online review sites/directories that help connect HVAC pros to new customers:

-While quantity is important to help search engines recognize your business as reputable and legit, it’s also worthwhile to invest some time into each listing to ensure it’s a strong entry point for new HVAC customers to find your business, and to get those online review sites working for you!
+While quantity helps search engines recognize your business as reputable, it’s also worth investing some time into each listing.
+You can ensure a vital entry point for new HVAC customers to find your business and get those online review sites; working for you.